cardano-scaling/website/monthly/2023-06-monthly.md

 protocol.

 Within this work package, _marking fuel_ became deprecated and all UTXOs owned by the internal wallet are considered fuel.
-Fuel marking wil be completely removed in the future.
+Fuel marking will be completely removed in the future.
 Furthermore, a good old HTTP-based API is now used for the new query (so far it was only WebSocket-based), which prompts a potential shift to using OpenAPI as API specification since AsyncAPI does not